juliogomez/netdevops/pyATS.md

 (pyats) /pyats # cd examples/basic
 ```

 There you will find the `basic_example_script.py` python script file that defines a very simple Test Case.
-It includes all the sections mentioned before but actually not doing much (only logging)... so it is a good starting point as a template for your own test cases.
+It includes quite some python code for all the sections mentioned before, but actually not doing much (in fact only logging)... so it is a good starting point as a template for your own test cases.

 ```
 (pyats) /pyats/examples/basic# cat basic_example_script.py
 ```

-To execute it you will need to define a _job_ that uses the python script.
+It is executed with a _job_ that invokes the python script.
 You can find it here:

 ```
 (pyats) /pyats/examples/basic# cat job/basic_example_job.py
 ```

-You would run the job like this:
+You would run the job with `pyats run job ...`:

 ```
 (pyats) /pyats/examples/basic# pyats run job job/basic_example_job.py